History of the nude in art: Romanticism

 The Death of Sardanapalus (1827), by Eugène Delacroix, Musée du Louvre, Paris.

 Eugène Delacroix was one of the first artists to deviate from the official academic art, replacing the outlined contour drawing with a less precise and fluid line, dynamic and suggestive, and a chromatism of vibrant adjacent tones and an effectiveness based on a certain divisionism of color.
-During his training he made copies of the great masters exhibited at the Louvre, with a predilection for Rubens and Venetian artists.
+During his training, he made copies of the great masters exhibited at the Louvre, with a predilection for Rubens and Venetian artists.
 Already in his first works, Dante and Virgil in Hell (1822), The Massacre at Chios (1824) and The Death of Sardanapalus (1827), he demonstrated his originality and inventive richness, along with a passionate and colorful style that would characterize him.
-In 1832 he made a trip to Morocco and Algeria, where he incorporated into his style the orientalist influence, with a taste for the exotic and the richness of detail.
+In 1832, he made a trip to Morocco and Algeria, where he incorporated orientalist influences into his style, with a taste for the exotic and the richness of detail.
 In his numerous nude works the subject matter is very diverse, from the religious (The Expulsion of Adam and Eve from Paradise, Christ at the column, Christ on the Cross, Christ resurrected, St. Sebastian Tended to by St. Irene and her Maid), the mythological (Triumph of Apollo, Labors of Hercules, Achilles and the centaur, Anacreon and Love, Andromeda and Perseus, Ariadne and Theseus, Medea and her children), the historical and literary (The Divine Comedy, Marphise, Jerusalem Liberated), to the genre scenes or the nude by itself (Odalisque lying, Turkish Women Bathing, The Woman in Silk Stockings, Woman Combing Her Hair, Bathing Woman on Her Back, Sleeping Nymph, Woman Stroking a Parrot).
 For Delacroix, any pretext was good to show physical beauty, as in the allegory of Liberty Leading the People (1830), where the heroine who leads the popular revolution appears with bare breasts.
 A great draughtsman, he also bequeathed numerous sketches and preliminary studies of nude figures.

 Followers of Delacroix were: Narcisse-Virgile Díaz de la Peña, great landscape painter and author of nudes such as The Fairy Pool, Venus and Adonis, Nymphs in the Forest and Love Reproved and Disarmed; Gustave Doré, who excelled mainly as a draftsman and illustrator of literary works, where he shows great imagination and formal mastery, as in the Bible, The Divine Comedy, Orlando furioso, some Shakespearean Dramas, Goethe's Faust, etc. Félix Trutat, whose Nude Girl on a Panther's Skin (1844) is reminiscent of Goya's La maja desnuda and precedes Manet's Olympia.